hdShang/arxiv-daily/docs/cs-RO/2025-09-08/papers/250907162v1-first-plan-then-evaluate-use-a-vectorized-motion-planner-for-graspin.md

 ---
 layout: default
-title: First Plan Then Evaluate: Use a Vectorized Motion Planner for Grasping
+title: "First Plan Then Evaluate: Use a Vectorized Motion Planner for Grasping"
 ---

 # First Plan Then Evaluate: Use a Vectorized Motion Planner for Grasping